 Climbing a Tree

-Climbing a tree is useful when you’re out in the wild, trying to ditch a wild animal, or even hide from a person.
+Climbing a tree is useful when you’re trying to ditch a wild animal, or even hide from a person.
 In addition to the tree climbing technique, you’re also gonna need to learn to avoid dead and unstable branches.
 Also, if the chosen tree has insect nests in it, you’re probably going to want to pick another.

 Making Mosquito Traps and Repellents